astroport-fi/astroport-governance/contracts/voting_escrow/README.md

 ### `claim_ownership`

-Used to claim(approve) new owner proposal, thus changing contract's owner.
-Only contract owner can execute this method.
+Used to claim contract ownership.
+Only the newly proposed contract owner can execute this method.

 ```json
 {